 14.6.3 Direct Assignment Costs

-«Customer Name» shall pay BPA for all directly assigned costs, consistent with: (1) Transmission Services’ “BPA Facility Ownership and Cost Assignment Guidelines” or its successor, and (2) the “Supplemental Guidelines for Direct Assignment of Facilities Costs Incurred Under Transfer Agreements” under the applicable BPA Power Rate Schedules and GRSPs.
+«Customer Name» shall pay BPA for all directly assigned costs consistent with: (1) Transmission Services’ “BPA Facility Ownership and Cost Assignment Guidelines” or its successor, and (2) the “Supplemental Guidelines for Direct Assignment of Facilities Costs Incurred Under Transfer Agreements” under the applicable BPA Power Rate Schedules and GRSPs.
 Such costs include but are not limited to: facility, system and generation interconnection study costs, construction costs, upgrade costs, and expansion costs, or other capital costs for facilities directly associated with service to any «Customer Name» PODs assessed by the Third-Party Transmission Provider to BPA.
 BPA shall pass through to «Customer Name» any credits received by BPA from the Third-Party Transmission Provider from the payment of such directly assigned costs.

 14.6.4 Penalties Assessed By the Third-Party Transmission Provider